egolfbr/railroadCrossing/README.md

 Arduino based railroad crossing replica

-Description:  This document will cover the steps and thought processes I went through to complete this project.
-Overall this has taken about 12hrs to complete.

-Introduction
 With the coronavirus sending students home for the rest of the semester (spring 2020), I found myself with a lot of extra time on my hands and lots of parts that I have never used.I recalled that the theme for this years VBS at my church is a railroad theme and my idea was born.
 I decided that I was going to make a railroad crossing signal.
 You know the ones with the moving arm, sound and blinking lights.
 It seemed a little easy especially since I am a junior electrical engineering student so I set off to work, needless to say, I encountered many errors and problems that made this a not an “easy” project.
 Certainly not a “plug and go” anyway lets get started.

 Step 1: Gather materials.
 3x Arduino UNOs - $23/ea (arduino.cc)